-We are pleased to present to you the Annual Water Quality Report (Consumer Confidence Report) for the year, for the period of January 1 to December 31, 2023.
+We are pleased to present to you the Annual Water Quality Report (Consumer Confidence Report) for the year, for the period of January 1 to December 31, 2024.
 This report is intended to provide you with important information about your drinking water and the efforts made by the water system to provide safe drinking water.
-(Este informe contiene información muy importante sobre su agua potable.
-Tradúzcalo o hable con alguien que lo entienda bien).
-Town Board Meetings are held on the 2nd Tuesday of the month at the Town Hall in Poseyville at 5:30 pm
+Public Concerns/Comments regarding the Water System can be heard at the Monthly Town Board meeting.
+Meetings are held on the second Tuesday of each month at 5:30 pm.

-For more infor or more information regarding this report, contact:
+For more in or more information regarding this report, contact:

 Name: Jeremy Farrar

-Phone: 812-457-2044
+Phone: 812-781-9840